 All amounts of net realized and changes in net unrealized gains (losses) in the table above are reflected in the accompanying Consolidated Statement of Operations.
 The table above incorporates changes in net unrealized gains (losses) for both Level 3 financial instruments held by the Company at December 31, 2013, as well as Level 3 financial instruments disposed of by the Company during the year ended December 31, 2013.
-For Level 3 financial instruments held by the Company at December 31, 2013.
-For Level 3 financial instruments held by the Company at December 31, 2013.
-For Level 3 financial instruments held by the Company at December 31, 2013.
-For Level 3 financial instruments held by the Company at December 31, 2013 relate to non-Agency RMBS and Agency RMBS, respectively.
+For Level 3 financial instruments held by the Company at December 31, 2013, change in net unrealized gains (losses) of \$2.0 million and \$2.8 million, for the year ended December 31, 2013 relate to non-Agency RMBS and Agency RMBS, respectively.